nsdf-fabric/nsdf-slac/docs/library.md

 - 📊 Build dark matter dashboards

 We have provided a web-based visualization of the entire dataset with the [NSDF Dark Matter Dashboard](https://services.nationalsciencedatafabric.org/darkmatter).
-Check the [dashboard guide](./dashboard.md) to learn more about its components!
+Check the [dashboard guide](./dashboard.md) to learn more about its components! or learn how to visualize pulses with the [Visualizing Pulses Tutorial](./plotting_tutorial.md).